ttimbers/ttimbers.github.io/_posts/2015-10-02-building-a-basic-database-from-csv-files-using-sqlite3.markdown

-We finally finished collecting data from our high-dimensional behavioural analysis of 40 *C. elegans* wild-isolates from across the globe and this week I was ready to dig into the data - I am super excited to observe the diversity of behavioural profiles of 40 genetically distinct strains for whom we have whole genome sequences for!
+We finally finished collecting data from our high-dimensional behavioural analysis of 40 *C. elegans* wild-isolates from across the globe and this week I was ready to dig into the data - I am super excited to observe the diversity of behavioural profiles of 40 genetically distinct strains for whom we have whole genome sequences!

 This is a much bigger dataset than I usually work with, and for this analysis I am not only interested in one particular behavioural aspect, I want to look at **everything**.